 Four major Scrum meetings.

 The daily Scrum meeting.
 Short daily meeting (10-15 min) with all team members and Scrum master (the product owner participation is optional).
-Each participant in meeting reports the completed the other day tasks, what he/she is going to do today and what problems the person has.
+Each participant in meeting reports the completed the other daily tasks, what he/she is going to do today and what problems the person has.
 This meeting helps ensure that all team members are on the same page, the obstacles are known and what efforts are made to solve the problems.

 The review meeting (the demo meeting).
 This meeting takes place at the end of each sprint.
 The team demonstrates to the product owner what was done during the last sprint.
-Product owner determines whether the entire sprint backlog is covered or not.
+The product owner determines whether the entire sprint backlog is covered or not.
 If some User Story wasn’t done it could be put back to the Product backlog.

-The main Scrum process.
+The main Scrum process

 The Scrum process from the start of the project to the end of the first sprint is demonstrated in the diagram below.

-As you can see there are no elements (roles, artifacts, meetings) of Scrum process that are random or unnecessary.
+As you can see there are no elements (roles, artifacts, meetings) of the Scrum process that are random or unnecessary.
 The full Scrum process is not very difficult to explain but not easy to implement with good output.
 So, the necessity of using Scrum firstly depends on the project type and goal.

-What kind of projects are most compliant with Scrum.
+What kind of projects are most compliant with Scrum